DanialArab/my_AWS_ML_Specialty_Exam/README.md

 + Specificity
 + Neural network functions like Softmax for the last layer

+**Amazon SageMaker DeepAR**:
+The Amazon SageMaker DeepAR forecasting algorithm is a supervised learning algorithm for forecasting scalar (one-dimensional) **time series using recurrent neural networks (RNN).**

 ## References:

 AWS Certified Machine Learning Specialty 2023 - Hands On!